 - .1 Section 2.B applies when practising or otherwise providing legal services.
-In addition, 2.2 and 2.9 apply at all times. - .2 Section 2.C applies when practising or otherwise providing legal services.
-In addition rules rC8, rC16 and rC64 to rC70 and the associated guidance apply at all times. - .3 Section 2.D applies when practising or otherwise providing legisler ces - .4 Sections 2.B, 2.C and 2.D only apply to registered European lawyer in connection with professional work undertaken by them in that capacity in England and Wales.
+In addition, CD5 and CD9 apply at all times. - .2 Section 2.C applies when practising or otherwise providing legal services.
+In addition, rules rC8, rC16 and rC64 to rC70 and the associated guidance apply at all times. - .3 Section 2.D applies when practising or otherwise providing legal services. - .4 Sections 2.B, 2.C and 2.D only apply to registered European lawyers in connection with professional work undertaken by them in that capacity in England and Wales.